-- The responsible unit can request Full Powers from the Minister.
-The request must be submitted to the Treaty Section in JTF by using the form "Fuldmagt til undertegnelse af traktat". - Together with the relevant department in the MFA, the responsible unit can arrange for the Minister to sign the agreement, e.g. by Exchange of Letters.
+- If relevant, the responsible unit can request Full Powers from the Minister.
+The request must be submitted to the Treaty Section in DKJURJ by using the form "Fuldmagt til undertegnelse af traktat".
+The relevant MFA Unit should consult with DKJUR whether the MPA is to be treated as a treaty. - Together with the relevant department in the MFA, the responsible unit can arrange for the Minister to sign the agreement, or by Exchange of Letters.